ixkcollective/collective/index.md

  - heterosexist, heteronormative, or homoantagonistic
  - ableist
  - anti-sexworker
- - a place for harassers, trolls, abusers, or rapists
+ - a place for harassers, trolls, nazis, fascists, abusers, or rapists
  - faux ally bullshit

 ## objectives